bourumir-wyngs/rs-opw-kinematics/README.md

 position or explicitly specified.

 Support for 5 DOF robots is now included through an additional 'dof' field in the parameter data structure.
-YAML reader has been updated to support additional 'dof' field.
-The URDF reader has als been extended to support such robots, but joint names must be explicitly provided.
-Instead of specifying a name for joint 6, the name of the tool center point (TCP) must be given.
-Additionally, 5 DOF inverse kinematics can be requested for 6 DOF robots, particularly when the last joint is in constant motion (e.g., for drilling), or when maintaining precise tool rotation would cause the robot to exceed its constraints.
+5 DOF inverse kinematics can also be requested for 6 DOF robots, particularly when the last joint is in constant motion (e.g., for drilling), or when maintaining precise tool rotation would cause the robot to exceed its constraints.
 This method is also faster to compute.
 If the robot is flagged as 5 DOF robot, the value of the joint 6 will normally be 0 and ignored.